 Kids aged 13+ can take part in this multiplayer VR game that immerses up to eight players in a completely interactive digital universe, allowing them to physically navigate through a 2,000-square-foot arena while collaborating with other players.
 Teams can choose from three different games for a 30-minute experience, depending on what kind of adventure they seek.
 MGM Grand.

 This is something in Vegas you'll want to see: High Roller Las Vegas was voted among the top things to do in Las Vegas and has become a Las Vegas attractions favorite.
 This 550-foot tall observation wheel has a 360 degree view of the Las Vegas Strip.
 You'll love seeing all the Vegas sights from far atop this gigantic ferris wheel which is taller than the famous London Eye!
 Within close proximity you'll see the Fountains of Bellagio, Eiffel Tower at Paris and more.
 Note that everyone is require to wear a mask indoors.
-Located at The LINQ Hotel.
+Get Tickets or see more at Located at The LINQ Hotel.

 This thing to do in Las Vegas is not only fun, it's one of the best entertainment values in Vegas has to offer.
 Why?
 It's free!
 Look to the center stage of the Carnival Midway where Circus Circus presents the world's largest permanent circus with live acts every day!
 You'll see dazzling aerialists, trapeze artists and clown shows.
 Performances start at 11 a.m. daily.
 This is a favorite free and fun kids activity in Las Vegas.